blakewenloe/jobly/README.md

 # jobly
-An authenticated job searching and connecting API.
+A job searching and connection API with authentication.

 ### Built with:
 * Node.js